 What I’m Up To Now

-I freelance for the Serious Eats, contribute regularly to Westword magazine, and cook picture-perfect food for a food photographer a few times a week.
+I freelance for Serious Eats, contribute regularly to Westword magazine, and cook picture-perfect food for a food photographer a few times a week.
 I’m always looking for new work that sparks my interest, especially if it involves recipes.
 If you want to collaborate with me, here is a non-comprehensive list of projects I’d love to be involved with:

 - Recipe development, testing, and editing